XingruiWang/superclevr-3D-question/README.md

 # Super-CLEVR-3D Dataset

-The implementation of Super-CLEVR-3D dataset.
-This dataset is published in NeurIPS 2023 paper [3D-Aware Visual Question Answering about Parts, Poses and Occlusions](https://arxiv.org/abs/2310.17914).
-The implementaion of model is in [3D-Aware-VQA](https://github.com/XingruiWang/3D-Aware-VQA).
+Footnote: This dataset is published as part of the NeurIPS'23 paper ["3D-Aware Visual Question Answering about Parts, Poses and Occlusions"](https://arxiv.org/abs/2310.17914).
+Please refer to the paper for a more detailed explanation and motivations of this dataset.
+The whole project of this paper can be found at [3D-Aware-VQA](https://github.com/XingruiWang/3D-Aware-VQA).

-<span style="color:blue">The code is still updating, and the dataset download link is coming soon.</span>.
+## About
+**Super-CLEVR-3D** is a visual question answering (VQA) dataset where the questions are about the explicit 3D configuration of the objects from images (i.e. **3D poses**, **parts**, and **occlusion**).
+It consists of objects from 5 categories: aeroplanes, buses, bicycles, cars and motorbikes.
+The rendered objects are from [CGParts](https://github.com/qliu24/render-3d-segmentation) dataset, with the same setting as [Super-CLEVR](https://arxiv.org/abs/2212.00259) dataset.

-# How to Download
+## How to Download

 | Name   | Download Link | Description                                                        |
 |--------|---------------------------|--------------------------------------------------------------------|